Install ExpressionEngine using its security features right out of the box.

 Finish your install

 Add your database credentials in this screen.
-Here's what ours look like in Homestead.
+Here's what ours looked like in Homestead a few years back.
 We named our database 'eetest', and used the standard "homestead/secret" username/password combo provided by this easy to set up local environment.

 Default theme - this is for member management.
 We skip it: